ibm-cloud-docs/vpc/managing-placement-groups.md

     * The vpc-infrastructure plug-in
 2. Have an [{{site.data.keyword.vpc_short}} created](/docs/vpc?topic=vpc-creating-a-vpc-using-cli).

-### Gathering information to create a placement group with the CLI
+### Gathering information to create a placement group in the CLI
 {: #gather-info-placement-group-cli}
 {: cli}